SteeltoeOSS/Documentation/guides/stream/stream-intro.md

 `Received: Sam Spade`

-Now you have a working (albeit very basic) Spring Cloud Stream application.
+Now you have a working (albeit very basic) Streams based service.